GERONTOLOGICAL NURSING NOW MORE THAN EVER

 GERIATRIC RESOURCE NURSE

 The Geriatric Resource Nurse (GRN) Model fosters professional development and enhances work satisfaction.
 The GRN Model provides nurses with the skills and support necessary to deliver Quality Geriatric Care.
 Geriatric specific resources (continuing education, equipment, and speciality services), interprofessional collaboration, and nurse involvement in patient centered treatment-related decision making are the foundation of the GRN training.
 The GRN role dimensions include: clinical, peer consultant, educator and quality change agent.
 GRNs response to the specialized needs of older adult patients.
 Without the focused processes for quality geriatric care found on ACE units, hospitalized older adults experience higher rates of: functional decline, medication errors, readmission, and/or longer lengths of stay (Counsell et al., 2000).

-2014 GRN Workshop: start April 23rd (require 10 enrolled minimum 20 maximum).
-There are 4 in-classroom sessions held at the school of nursing and a two month period to work on projects.
+2014 GRN Workshop: start May 21.
+There are 4 in classroom sessions held at the School of Nursing and a two month period to work on projects.
 The commitment is six months to complete the UT GRN course.
 After completing the course each GRN will infuse their work site with Geriatric Best Practice and serve as a Geriatric Champion.

 Nursing Continuing Education: a total of 28.0 nursing contact hours will be awarded for completing all four workshop days.
 A total of 7.0 nursing contact hours will be awarded for attending one workshop day.

 Audience: Nurses and Case Managers who are working in acute care hospitals, long term care, home health agencies, hospice organizations, or assisted living facilities providing care for older adults.
 Nurses and Case Managers interested in exploring a career in the field of geriatrics.

 - Day One (May 21, 2014): Gerontological Care for the Future